 For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.

-- Tickets are now only valid only for one entry, that means that travellers cannot leave the site and re-enter as we have in the past.
+- Tickets are only valid only for one entry, that means that travellers cannot leave the site and re-enter as in the past.

-- Once travellers begin on a chosen circuit (out of 3) they cannot walk backwards and once they finish the circuit they must leave the site.
+- Once travellers begin on a chosen circuit they cannot walk backwards and once they finish the circuit they must leave the site.
 They cannot explore afterwards.

-These new regulations affect how much time our travellers can spend in Machu Picchu.
-In the past, after a 1-2.5 hour tour passengers could stay longer to explore the site unguided, this is not possible anymore.
-There is an option for travellers to explore the upper part of Machu Picchu (Sun Gate and Inka Bridge) before their guided tour starts (so about 2 hours before meeting the guide).
+There may be an option for travellers to explore the upper part of Machu Picchu (Sun Gate and Inka Bridge) before their guided tour starts (so about 2 hours before meeting the guide).
 Your leader will provide more information on what the group options are at the welcome meeting.

 Your tour comes to an end today and there are no activities planned.
-As there was little time spent in Cusco at the start of the trip, you may like to stay on for a few extra days to make the most of your visit here.
+You may like to stay on for a few extra days to make the most of your visit here.
 We’ll be happy to assist in booking accommodation (subject to availability).
-If you decide to stay on, visit some of the sites you didn’t cover during your orientation tour at the beginning of the trip.
-These may include the Inca ruins of Coricancha, Saqsaywaman, Q'enqo, Pica Pakara, Pisac and Ollantaytambo.